6 Best Calf and Achilles Stretches and Exercises

 Sports that Benefit from Calf and Achilles Stretches

-Sports that benefit from the calf and Achilles stretches below include: Running, Walking, Race Walking, Track, Cross Country and all running sports like Soccer, Football, Gridiron and Rugby.
-Basketball, Netball, Ice Hockey, Field Hockey, Ice Skating, Roller Skating, Inline Skating, Martial Arts, Snow Skiing, Water Skiing, Surfing and any sport that involves jumping or explosive movement.
-Cycling; Hiking, Backpacking, Mountaineering and Orienteering also benefit from regular calf and Achilles stretching.
+Sports that benefit from the calf and Achilles stretches below include: Running, Walking, Race Walking, Track, Cross Country, and all running sports like Soccer, Football, Gridiron, and Rugby.
+Basketball, Netball, Ice Hockey, Field Hockey, Ice Skating, Roller Skating, Inline Skating, Martial Arts, Snow Skiing, Water Skiing, Surfing, and any sport that involves jumping or explosive movement.
+Cycling, Hiking, Backpacking, Mountaineering and Orienteering also benefit from regular calf and Achilles stretching.

 Calf and Achilles Muscles being Stretched